Architectural Technology & Building Sciences

 - Murray F. Gardner Memorial

-Classroom assignments and projects have been developed to simulate tasks that would likely be encountered in an office setting.
-As a second-year architectural technology student, you will work on a residential project during the fall semester.
-You will begin the project by developing a design concept for a small house and then after that is complete; you will present your idea to classmates, FLCC faculty, and visiting critics.
-You will later complete the semester by producing a set of construction drawings for the residence.
+Classroom assignments and projects have been developed to simulate tasks that would likely be encountered in an office setting and the design studio of a five-year professional program.
+As a second-year architectural technology student, you will study and analyze historic buildings and design a residential project during the fall semester.
+You will begin the project by designing a schematic concept for a hypothetical residence and then develop that design.
+At the end of the semester, you will present your design to classmates, FLCC faculty and visiting critics.
+Throughout the semester, you will work with, develop and study construction documents, the phases of architectural design, and better understand the dynamics of a career in the architectural field.

-Also, as a second-year architectural technology student, you will be assigned to work on a larger, more complex commercial project during the spring semester.
-Starting with a collection of architect's sketches, you will solve technical problems and transform the sketches into construction drawings.
+Additionally, as a second-year architectural technology student, you will be assigned to work on a larger, more complex commercial project during the spring semester.
+Starting with an original schematic design, you will develop the various systems and solve technical problems to transform the schematic design into construction drawings.

 Local Resources: Your program experience will be enriched while at FLCC by: